 6) Make a Plan and Stick to It.

-Make a commitment to spend at least an hour a week (per class) to focus on the final exam.
-By setting aside time now to focus on the final exam, you’re preparing your mind for what’s ahead.
-You will come across material that you have questions about, and this way you have plenty of time to get answers from your instructors.
+Make a commitment to spend at least an hour a week per class to focus on the final exam.
+By setting aside enough time now, you will be preparing your mind for the final exam and everything else that is ahead.
+If you come across material that you have questions about you will have plenty of time to get answers from your instructors.
 By reviewing early and often, you’ll simultaneously prepare for finals and midterms.

 7) Spend Time Studying for the Tests that Matter Most.

-In other words, what do you have to do to be your best?
-This involves several aspects:
+What do you have to do to be your best?
+This may involve several aspects:

 - What time of day are you more focused?
-If you are bright and fresh in the morning, then that is the best time for you to study.
-However, if you are a night owl and find more energy post-dinnertime, then that’s when your brain is ripe to soak up information.
+If you are bright and fresh in the morning, then this is the best time for you to study.
+However, if you are a night owl and find more energy after dinner, this is when your brain is ripe to soak up information.
 Respect how your body clock works and use it to your advantage when studying.

 - How much studying do you really need to master the material?
-Do you start to zone out when study sessions last more than 2 or 3 hours?
-If so, then schedule more frequent sessions that last shorter amounts of time.
-If however, you do your best and really get rolling after an hour or so, then schedule a whole day away from other distractions so you can concentrate fully and progress.
+Do you start to zone out when study sessions last more than two or three hours?
+If this is the case, schedule more frequent sessions that last shorter amounts of time.
+However, if you do your best and really get rolling after an hour or so, schedule a whole day away from other distractions so you can concentrate in full and progress.

 - Do you study best alone or with a group?
-By giving self-tests or simply re-reading the material?
-Or perhaps in a combination of ways?
-Try various tactics and see how they work for you.
-Then be sure to stick to them appropriately in order to really do your best.
+By testing yourself or simply re-reading the material?
+Try various methods and see how they work for you, then be sure to stick to them in order to really do your best.

 10) Don’t Stress.

 Rather than being worried and stressed, be proactive and calm.
-Plan well, structure your time appropriately, and believe in yourself.
+Plan well, structure your time appropriately and believe in yourself.
+Take care of problems you can handle right away; for example, if you find that your budget can no longer accommodate tuition, you may want to look into the financial aid opportunities offered by FNU.
 When you have difficult moments, take a walk or breathe deeply.
-Take a catnap to refresh, or relax with a cup of tea and a good book.
-Remember that feeling calm and centered will allow you to bring out your best for the final!
+Take a catnap to refresh or relax with a cup of tea and a good book.
+Remember that feeling calm and centered will allow you to bring out your best for the final exam.